-Study loan is a support method part of the student financial aid, and it should not create a major part of student's income.
-Attractiveness of the loan should be guaranteed with sufficient encouragement, including study loan compensation.
-The possibility of taking study loan should be ensured with sufficient incentives, e.g. study loan compensation.
-Taking study loans should be voluntary and profitable for students, for example, through study loan compensation.
-The number of study loans has increased in recent years, which means that the repayment times and the raise of the study loan compensation should be reviewed.
+- Study loan is a support method part of the student financial aid, and it should not create the major part of student's income.
+Taking study loan shall be volunteer and affordable for students, e.g. through study loan compensation.
 The number of study loans of graduated Masters' has doubled since the 2017 reform, which means that the repayment times and the raise and structure of the study loan compensation should be reviewed.
 Non-withdrawn student loan should not be counted as student income when applying for social assistance.
-The study loan compensation should not be used as a tool in regional policy.

-The parent raise in study subsidy should be sufficient.
+The study loan compensation should not be used as a tool in regional policy. - The parent raise in study subsidy should be sufficient.
 The parent raise should cover not only custodies of the child but also a parent liable to provide maintenance who is not a custodian.
 Students should have a possibility to have children during studies without unreasonable delay of graduation for reasons dependent of the student and without risk for income.
-The breadwinner's raise should be targeted directly at the study grants, not income limits or study loan.

-More doctoral students than currently should be guaranteed with the possibility for full-time studying.
-More doctoral researchers than currently should be guaranteed with the possibility for full-time studying.
-A doctoral student without financing enabling full time studying should not be registered as full time student and therefore reject social benefits such as unemployment allowance.
-A doctoral researcher without financing enabling full-time studying should not be registered as full-time student and therefore reject social benefits such as unemployment allowance.

-741 The transfer between study support and other support measures should be 742 simple and should not cause unreasonable breaks or problems in income.
-The right to study subsidy should not become a hindrance to enter other 743 744 social security, if the student does not have the essential studying possibilities for their degree, they become ill or are otherwise prevented from studying 745 746 full time.
-Part-time studying independent from support method must be 747 facilitated and its hindrances prevented.
-Part-time studying should be 748 possible regardless of the support method.
+The breadwinner's raise should be targeted directly at the study grants, not income limits or study loan. - More doctoral researchers than currently should be guaranteed with the possibility for full-time studying.
+A doctoral researcher without financing enabling full-time studying should not be registered as full-time student and therefore reject social benefits such as unemployment allowance. - The transfer between study support and other support measures should be simple and should not cause unreasonable breaks or problems in income.
+The right to study subsidy should not become a hindrance to enter other social security, if the student does not have the essential studying possibilities for their degree, they become ill or are otherwise prevented from studying full time.
+Part-time studying independent from support method must be facilitated and its hindrances prevented.
+Part-time studying should be possible regardless of the support method.